Newsletter Subscribe

 Cinder at The Terminus

 Housed within the storied bluestone walls of the 150-year-old Terminus, Cinder is where fire meets finesse.
 At its heart, a Josper grill works its magic, coaxing deep, smoky flavour from dry-aged Cape Grim striploin, Galiciana cube roll, and the show-stopping 1.3kg Margaret River Tomahawk.
 Each cut arrives with chef’s sides and your pick of sauce or butter—because steak should be personal.
 Start with oysters or scallops, stay for the Wagyu Wednesday steal, and let the flames do the talking.
-This one of our top picks for enjoying a succulent steak in Melbourne.
+This is one of our top picks for enjoying a succulent steak in Melbourne.

 18 Brennand Street, Fitzroy North